 Sometimes you may also need other kinds of care to help treat infections or low blood cell counts.

 Treatment is given for a time to improve symptoms caused by CLL.
-Then you may be watched off treatment.
+Then you may be off treatment and watched closely.
 If symptoms get worse again, more treatment can be given.

-The timing and treatment plan that is best for you will depend on:
+The timing and treatment plan that's best for you depends on:

-Chemotherapy, or chemo (KEY-mo) for short, is the use of drugs to kill cancer cells.
+Chemotherapy, or chemo, is the use of drugs to kill cancer cells.
 This is one of the main treatments for CLL.

-Most of the time the drugs are given either into a vein, into the spine, or as pills.
-Once the drugs enter the blood, they go through the whole body.
+Most of the time the drugs are given either into a vein or as pills.
+Once the drugs enter your blood, they go through your whole body.
 Doctors give chemo in cycles, with each cycle followed by a rest period.
-Chemo cycles generally last about 3 to 4 weeks.
-There are many kinds of chemo drugs used to treat CLL.
-Ask your doctor which drugs you will have.
+Chemo cycles last about 3 to 4 weeks.
+Many kinds of chemo drugs are used to treat CLL.
+Ask your doctor which drugs you'll get.

 But these problems tend to go away after treatment ends.
 There are ways to treat most chemo side effects.
 Be sure to talk to your cancer care team so they can help.

-Monoclonal antibodies are man-made versions of immune system proteins (antibodies) that attach to a certain place on leukemia cells.
+Monoclonal antibodies are man-made versions of immune system proteins (antibodies) that attach to a certain place on CLL cells.
 They can help kill the cells or tell them to die.

 These drugs are given into a vein.
-They can be given alone or along with chemo to treat CLL.
+They can be given alone or along with chemo.
 There are different kinds of these drugs.
 Each one can cause different side effects, so ask your doctor what you can expect.

-Targeted drugs are newer treatments that may be used for CLL.
-These drugs affect mainly leukemia cells and not normal cells in the body.
+Targeted drugs are newer treatments used for CLL.
+These drugs affect mainly CLL cells and not normal cells in the body.
 They may work even if other treatment doesn’t.
-They might come as pills that you take at home.
-These drugs have different side effects than chemo, and they are often not as bad.
+They often come as pills that you can take at home.
+These drugs have different side effects from chemo, and they're often not as bad.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

 Clinical trials are one way to get the newest cancer treatment.
-They are the best way for doctors to find better ways to treat cancer.
-If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
+They're the best way for doctors to find better ways to treat cancer.
+If there's one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.